emile-bernard/Do-Good-Software-Companies/README.md

 # Do-Good-Software-Companies
-A curated list of the Do-Good software companies I could find.
+:earth_americas: A curated list of the Do-Good software companies I could find.

 # Human side of the software